scottyschup/ruby-curriculum/rspec/intro-rspec.md

 Read more about why `let` may be preferred [here][myron-on-let].

+## RSpec is a DSL

+RSpec is a great example of a [DSL][dsl-wiki], or domain specific language.
+A DSL is a language which is dedicated to a particular problem domain.
+So, RSpec is a language (or in this case, just a superset of ruby) which allows for clearer expression in the testing domain.

 ## Review Robot Spec

 Go back to the robot spec from the intro assessment.
 Read